What We Do

 To be eligible to apply for a grant individuals must be experiencing financial hardship, be under the age of 25 and they or their parents or carers must be currently living, or they must have attended a school in the Saffron Walden area including Linton, Steeple Bumpstead, Great Bardfield, Clavering and Great Chesterford.
-Please see this map for the exact area.

 Evidence of financial hardship will need to be provided during the application process.

 Parents or carers can apply on a young person’s behalf if the young person is under the age of 16 or are unable to apply themselves.